ONSdigital/dp/MODULES.md

 - Create and switch to a feature branch for the migration.

 #### Vendor
 Go modules does support migrating from vendor but I ran into issues whilst trying this.
-For now I would recommend starting fresh and deleting the `/vendor` dir from your project.
+For now, I would recommend starting fresh and deleting the `/vendor` dir from your project.
 This will give you a clean slate and bring in the latest verison of each dependency.
 If your project relies on a specific version you can fix this later.